 Hello!
-I’m thrilled to share the first completely finished space in the LMDS Dream Home 2021 project – the Universal and Accessible Guest Bathroom.
+I’m thrilled to share the Universal and Accessible Guest Bath – the first completely finished space in the LMDS Dream Home 2021 project.
 I shared the beginnings of the plan a couple of weeks ago and why I wanted to create a home that could serve all physical needs presently and in the future.
 The guest wing of the house has two bedrooms each with its own private ensuite bathroom.
 Since the house is all one story, it only makes sense that it be fully accessible to anyone regardless of physical requirements.
 This doesn’t mean it can’t also be beautiful.
 No institutional spaces here!
 There is a full list of resources below for everything I used in this space.

 I’m going to point out some of the choices made to make this bathroom fully usable and comfortable for someone in a wheelchair.